Iron City Brewing Company: History

 After the 1866 expansion, Leopold Vilsack, a Pittsburgh native who learned the brewer's trade at Pittsburgh's old Bennett Brewery, joined Frauenheim, Miller & Company.
 The young man later became a partner, investing his small wealth in the firm when Miller retired and another partner died.
 Iron City Brewery then became Frauenheim and Vilsack Company.

-Frauenheim and Vilsack's fame spread throughout the brewing industry across the country, as the company had built one of the most complete and extensive breweries in the United States.
-With a brewing capacity of about 50,000 barrels a year, the Iron City Brewery was an impressive operation, able to compete favorably in sales with any brewery west of the Atlantic Coast area.
-Historians and newspapers were amazed that a brewery could be so big.
-The total value of Iron City, from stock to raw materials, was about $150,000 – an unheard of sum for a brewery.
+Frauenheim and Vilsack became well known throughout the American brewing industry because they had established one of the largest and most fully equipped breweries in the country.
+With an annual capacity of about 50,000 barrels, the Iron City Brewery operated on a scale that allowed it to compete in sales volume with any brewery west of the Atlantic Coast.
+Historians and newspapers documented the large size of the facility.
+At the time, the company's total valuation, from stock to raw materials, was about $150,000.

+Leopold Vilsack (born Sebold Vilsack; the son of Alsatian immigrants) amassed considerable wealth from his involvement in the brewing industry (and from his ventures in other industries, including real estate, insurance, and banking).
+He became a prominent local philanthropist, donating money to Pittsburgh's St. Paul Cathedral and providing financial aid to victims of the Johnstown Flood of 1889.
+Remembered as a "staunch Democrat", he had an interest in politics though never ran for office.
+Vilsack died in 1907.

 By 1886, the Iron City Brewery had about 500 large reception casks, each of which held 45 to 50 barrels of beer.
 And, the brewery had about 10,000 kegs in constant use.